Place sourdough in large mixing bowl.

 Alternatively, the dough can rise at room temperature all day to sour itself, with the last hours at 90 degrees F, where the dry yeast takes over.

 At some point, add the additional flour and water (see last two ingredients) to the sourdough crock to replenish it for the next pizza.
+I add a tiny bit more water and flour to compensate for sourdough that sticks to the wooden spoon.

 I refrigerate the sourdough and feed it (making pizzas) on an 8-day cycle.